capeprivacy/documentation/docs/understand/features/projects.md

 data access is granted depending on the use case and what the user is trying to achieve.
 Cape groups all of those different use cases into projects.

-For example, if you are a data scientist working for a bank in department A who is tasked with creating a model to detect fraud.
+For example, if you are a data scientist working for a bank in the fraud department who is tasked with creating a model to detect fraud.
 You may be able to train a better model if you can use other customer data that belongs to department B. In this context, you would create a project for this use case, and grant access (with whatever privacy